-Toothbrushes can not always reach the back of the tongue where the bacterial causes of bad breath reside; so although brushing plays an important role in oral hygiene, tongue scraping, together with proper oral hygiene is the most effective "common" treatment against the causes of halitosis. this is because people who suffer from long-tern bad breath have accumulate excessive build up on the back of the tongue.
+Toothbrushes cannot always reach the back of the tongue where the bacterial causes of bad breath reside; so although brushing plays an important role in oral hygiene, tongue scraping, together with proper oral hygiene is the most effective "common" treatment against the causes of halitosis. this is because people who suffer from long-term bad breath have accumulated excessive build up on the back of the tongue.

 Tongue scraping, together with proper oral hygiene is the most effective "common" treatment against the causes of bad breath.

 Best mouthwash for bad breath

 Over the counter, mouthwashes are generally ineffective for the treatment of bad breath.
 If your bad breath persists even after good oral hygiene, there are special products your dentist may prescribe, including Zytex, which is a combination of zinc chloride, thymol and eucalyptus oil that neutralizes the sulfur compounds and helps kills the bacteria that causes them.
 In addition, a special antimicrobial mouth rinse may be prescribed.
 An example is a chlorhexidine, but be careful not to use it for more than a few months as it can temporarily stain your teeth.
 A professional dental cleaning is typically needed to remove the discoloration from tooth surfaces.
 This prescription mouthwash compound itself has a bad taste.
 It tends to temporarily alter the sense of taste.